stegua/MyBlogEntries/GomoryCut/README.md

 Since the program is just written for teaching purpose, it supports at most 10 constraints.

 ### Example
-The file `example.mat` encodes a problem taken from Wolsey's book *Integer Programming*, Wiley, 1998.
+The file `example.mat` encodes Exercise 8.10 in Wolsey's book *Integer Programming*, Wiley, 1998.

 To solve the problem, first you need compile the program, and then execute it as: